 Why the Stairs

-To you, the stairs may seem like an exceptionally uncomfortable location to hang out.
-People are constantly moving through, they can be stuffy, and there isn’t enough room to sit.
-However, for your cat they are absolutely perfect, for a few reasons.
+To you, the stairs may seem like an exceptionally uncomfortable location to hang out; people are constantly moving through, and it can be stuffy with limited sitting space.
+However, for your cat, sitting on stairs is purrfect for a few reasons.”